Sitting down to enjoy your highly anticipated show or movie only to realize your Samsung TV volume is not working is frustrating.

 With so many apps available, it’s easy to download them without control.
 Of course, the memory to house those apps on the Samsung TV is not infinite.

-And once you begin to creep closer to the memory limit, the TV will start manifesting various issues, the volume is one of them.
+And once you begin to creep closer to the memory limit, the TV will start manifesting various issues, such as the volume going down or the TV turning on by itself.

 The first thing to do is to go through your apps and decide which ones you can get rid of.
 This can include apps that you may have loaded out of sheer curiosity or ones that you maybe don’t use as frequently.